BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Fernando de Noronha, and what should I expect weather-wise?
+When is the absolute best time to visit Fernando de Noronha, and what should I expect during the 'rainy' season?

-How do people get around the island, and should I rent a car?
+How do I get around the island, and are taxis readily available?

 How many days do you need in Fernando de Noronha, Brazil?